This old-fashioned Rhubarb Crisp is the perfect spring dessert! Sweet-tart rhubarb, a buttery oat topping, and it’s so easy to make. Serve it warm!

 To freeze Rhubarb Crisp before baking, prepare the recipe as directed up to the baking point.
 Wrap it well in plastic wrap and add a layer of aluminum foil or the casserole dish lid (if it comes with one) over the top.
 Allow it to thaw completely.
 Remove the plastic wrap and aluminum foil before baking as instructed in the recipe.

 To freeze Rhubarb Crisp after baking, allow the food to cool completely before wrapping well in plastic wrap.
 Add a layer of aluminum foil or the casserole dish lid (if it comes with one) over the top.
 To reheat, allow the crisp to thaw completely.
-Remove the plastic wrap and recover the dish with aluminum foil.
+Remove the plastic wrap and cover the dish with aluminum foil.
 Bake in a 350°F oven until warm, removing the aluminum foil the last few minutes to help crisp up the topping.

 Other recipes you may enjoy

-- No-Bake Lemon Cheesecake
+- No-Bake Lemon Cheesecake – Easy to make and hard to resist

-- Orange Streusel Coffee Cake
+- Orange Streusel Coffee Cake – Perfect for brunch, holidays, or cozy mornings at home

 Rhubarb Crisp